- What is Indonesia Deposit Insurance Corporation (IDIC)?

 - What acts can be taken by a depositor if a depositor objects IDIC decision on the illegible to be paid deposit?

-If a depositor has any objection regarding this, he/she can:
+If a depositor has any objection regarding this decision, he/she can:

 - submit his/her objection to IDIC with clear and factual supporting documents

 - An example of deposit insured calculationAsep, Badu and Cita each has an individual saving accounts at ABC Bank with a balance of Rp1.20 billion, Rp1.40 billion and Rp1.80 billion.
 Beside those accounts, Asep, Badu and Cita have a joint checking account in ABC Bank with a balance amounting to Rp3 billlion.Asep also has a saving account for his daughter Dona (beneficiary) with a balance of Rp80 million.When ABC Bank’s operating license is revoked by the Central Bank and the current maximum amount of deposit insured is Rp2 billion, the calculation of deposit insured for each depositor is as follows:IDIC will pay the insurance claim of eligible to be paid deposit insured as follows:a.
 Rp2 billion to Asep;b.
 Rp2 billion to Badu;c.
 Rp2 billion to Cita; andd.
-Rp80 million to Asep qq Dona.For the excess balance which is not paid by IDIC due to it exceeds the maximum amount of deposit insured, IDIC will issue a letter to acknowledge the unpaid excess balance.
-In this case, excess balance of those depositors are as follows:a.
+Rp80 million to Asep qq Dona.For the excess balance which is not paid by IDIC due to the funds exceeding the deposit insurance limit, IDIC will issue a letter to acknowledge the unpaid excess balance.
+In this case, excess balance of those depositors are as follows::a.
 Asep, unpaid excess balance of Rp200 million;b.
 Badu, unpaid excess balance of Rp400 million;c.
 Cita, unpaid excess balance of Rp800 million.The settlement of unpaid excess balance will be done through liquidation mechanism of ABC Bank’s liquidation process.

 - Does IDIC insure deposit in all banks?

-IDIC insures deposits in all conventional banks and islamic based based which operate within the territory of the Republic of Indonesia, such as both commercial banks (foreign banks, joint venture banks, private local banks, regional development banks, state-owned banks) and rural banks.
+IDIC insures deposits in all conventional banks and islamic-based banks which operate within the territory of the Republic of Indonesia, such as both commercial banks (foreign banks, joint venture banks, private local banks, regional development banks, state-owned banks) and rural banks.

-- What should be noticed by a depositor for its insurance claim to be eligible to be paid by IDIC?Besides fulfilling the requirement on the maximum amount of deposit insured, depositors also need to meet conditions below:
+- What should be noticed by a depositor for its insurance claim to be eligible to be paid by IDIC?Besides fulfilling the requirement on the deposit insureance limit, depositors also need to meet conditions below:

 - The deposit is recorded in the bank’s book;